SemanticDiff is a Visual Studio Code extension to help you understand code changes faster by removing noise and adding useful annotations.

-Understand code changes faster without missing critical details, no matter if you are checking your own code before committing or when reviewing a pull request.
+SemanticDiff is a programming language aware diff for Visual Studio Code that hides style changes and adds useful annotations.
+Understand code changes faster and make sure no critical details are missed.
+No matter if you are checking your own code before committing or when reviewing a pull request.

 Why spend time on reviewing the output of your code formatter?
 Let the CI validate the code style, while you concentrate on the logic changes.